Kevinbriceo567/git-api-nextjs/README.md

 - List al your commits
 - Use it in any repository you have access to
 - Easy deployment

+## System Requirements
+- Node.js 16.8.0 or newer
+- MacOS, Windows (including WSL), and Linux are supported

 ## Getting Started